Super Learning Days

-At Sale High School PSHE and Citizenship are delivered to students through a series of Super Learning Days (SLDs) which take place once every half term.
-SLDs are taliored to each year group and bring together school staff and guest speakers.
+At Sale High School PSHE and Citizenship are delivered to students through a series of five Super Learning Days (SLDs) which take place over the course of the year.
+SLDs are tailored to each year group and bring together school staff and guest speakers.

 Delivering this aspect of the curriculum through SLDs gives the students a richer and more in depth learning experience.